dolson14/LOL/README.md

 be considered free for use with no restrictions or requirements.
 I'm putting it here simply to formalize the idea.
-While I have no way to contact the person who originated the idea, I'll publicly express my gratitude to that person, whomever you are.
+While I have no way to contact the person who originated the idea, I'll publicly express my gratitude to that person, whoever you are.
 I have changed a few things to make it flow better when combining with other licenses and to formalize the language a bit.